shetabit/payment/README.md

     'Payment' => Shetabit\Payment\Facade\Payment::class,
 ],
 ```

-b. then run `php artisan vendor:publish` to publish `config/payment.php` file in your config directory.

 In the config file you can set the `default driver` to use for all your payments.
 But you can also change the driver at runtime.